Guide to Basic Sewing Stitches

 Basting Stitch

 A basting stitch is one of the simplest stitches in sewing, used to temporarily hold together two pieces of fabric.
-Think of it as a “rough draft” that will later be removed and replaced by a more secure and more permanent stitch.
-Sometimes also called a tack stitch, it is done quickly with a simple over/under motion, resulting in a long and loose stitch that is easy to remove.
+Think of it as a “rough draft” later replaced by a more secure and permanent stitch.
+Sometimes also called a tack stitch, it is done quickly with a simple over/under motion, resulting in a long, loose stitch easily removed.

 Basting Stitch